maxchang3/biome-config/README.md

 ```

-If you are using VS Code, here is a reference [`settings.json`](./.vscode/settings.json), with automatic formatting on save and Biome as the default formatter for languages needed.
+If you use VS Code, here is a reference [`settings.json`](./.vscode/settings.json), with automatic formatting on save and Biome as the default formatter for languages needed.

 ## Recipes